qrqiuren/site-myhdl-dev/guide/guide_tests.md

 ================
 The test suite contains two main sets of tests:

-* Core Tests: these test all the hardware description types and extensions in the package.
+* Core: The core tests all the hardware description types and extensions in the package.
 In the repository core tests can be found under: [myhdl/test/core](https://github.com/jandecaluwe/myhdl/tree/master/myhdl/test/core)

-* Conversion Tests: these tests verify conversion from MyHDL to Verilog and VHDL.
+* Conversion: The conversion tests verify the conversion from MyHDL to Verilog and VHDL.
 In the repository conversion tests can be found under: [myhdl/test/conversion](https://github.com/jandecaluwe/myhdl/tree/master/myhdl/test/conversion)

-The conversion tests are most often created under [myhdl/test/conversion/general](https://github.com/jandecaluwe/myhdl/tree/master/myhdl/test/conversion/general) and make use of [convertible testbenches](http://docs.myhdl.org/en/latest/whatsnew/0.6.html#conversion-of-test-benches) There are addition conversion tests that use cosimulation but these tests are not covered in this document.
+The conversion tests are most often added under [myhdl/test/conversion/general](https://github.com/jandecaluwe/myhdl/tree/master/myhdl/test/conversion/general) and make use of [convertible testbenches](http://docs.myhdl.org/en/latest/whatsnew/0.6.html#conversion-of-test-benches) There are addition conversion tests that use cosimulation but these tests are not covered in this document.